Conic Sections

 Focus!

-The curves can also be defined using a straight line and a point (called the directrix and focus).
-If you measure the distance:
+The curves can also be defined using a straight line (the directrix) and a point (the focus).

-the two distances will always be the same ratio.
+the two distances will always have the same ratio.

 Eccentricity